azrulhasni/E2E_ML/README.md

 -   If we call the the same decision tree with the same input in R, we should get the same result as above.
 So let us try it out

+-   Fire up R and use our testdata (If you lose your data, remember we made a copy - just reload input.csv)

 -   Let us evaluate id=153631

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~